innerNULL/mia/README.md

 # audiopipeline
 This is a collection of audio/speech pipelines.
 So far focus more on data part (crawler, ETL).
-The intention is, some unpopular languages public audio dataset are quite limited.
-For example, Hokkien, although there is a quite good dataset [TAT](https://sites.google.com/nycu.edu.tw/fsw/home/tat-phase-i?authuser=0), but sadly they didn't open source it, which means you will meet difficuty on finding corpus when your are working on Taiwanese ASR model training.
+The intention is, some unpopular languages' public audio dataset are quite limited.
+For example, Hokkien, although there is a quite good dataset [TAT](https://sites.google.com/nycu.edu.tw/fsw/home/tat-phase-i?authuser=0), but sadly they didn't open source it, which means you will meet difficuty on finding corpus when you are working on Taiwanese ASR model training.

 Here this repo has following functionalities:
 * Crawling audio and subtitle of Youtube videos, which can be used as speech models'